ESC

 39 00 N, 22 00 E

-strategic location dominating the Aegean Sea and southern approach to Turkish Straits; a peninsular country, possessing an archipelago of about 2,000 islands
+strategic location dominating the Aegean Sea and southern approach to Turkish Straits; a peninsular country, with an archipelago of about 2,000 islands

 Albania 212 km; Bulgaria 472 km; North Macedonia 234 km; Turkey 192 km